Lakshya-101/VITyarthi-Project-CSE-1021-/README.md

 ### Overview of The Project:-

-The Finance Expense Management App is a lightweight, fully offline Python desktop application designed specifically for college students to track and manage daily expenses effectively.
+The Finance Expense Management App is designed to be a lightweight, fully offline Python desktop application designed for college students to track and manage daily expenses effectively.
 Built with Tkinter, it features a clean tabbed interface allowing users to add expenses, filter and view records, generate basic analytics, visualize spending trends with an embedded line chart which utilizes mathplotlib, and export/import data via CSV.
 All data is stored in memory using pandas, requiring no internet or database.
 It promotes financial awareness through simplicity, speed, and portability—ideal for students on a budget.

 ### Features:-